mynlp/ranis/docs/index.md

             * ACM: From ACM Digital Library (20 abstracts)
 * Gupta.list
 	A plain text file containing the list of IDs used for Extraction of Focus, Domain, Technique described in the LREC-16 paper.

+The annotation scheme for the English data is more fine-grained than the scheme for the Japanese data, and the former can be converted into the latter.
+The [conversion script](https://github.com/mynlp/ranis/blob/master/README.md) is available.

 ## Documentation